Home / ORPAS Application Guide / ORPAS – McMaster University

 We admit approximately 32 students into the MSc (SLP) Program annually.

-Applicants will be notified of the admission decision via the email address that was provided to ORPAS in the online application.
-Applicants will receive either an offer of admission, notification that they are on the waiting list, or a decline letter.
+Applicants will be notified of the admission decision via the email address they provided in their ORPAS application.
+Applicants will receive an offer of admission, notification that they are on the waiting list, or a decline letter.
 Consult ORPAS Key Dates for the decision date.

 Applicants being offered admission must complete the online offer of acceptance to ORPAS, satisfy the conditions of their offer, and pay a non-refundable deposit fee of $500 (credited toward tuition).
-You accept the procedures and methods by which applicants are chosen.
-You are required to comply with all instructions and meet the deadlines to qualify your application.
+Applicants must comply with all instructions and meet all deadlines to qualify for admission.

-Registration in McMaster University’s MSc (SLP) Program implies that you accept the academic regulations of the Faculty of Health Sciences School of Graduate Studies and the School of Rehabilitation Science, in addition to the program objectives and methods of evaluation.
+Registration in McMaster University’s MSc (SLP) Program implies that the applicant accepts the academic regulations of the Faculty of Health Sciences School of Graduate Studies and the School of Rehabilitation Science, in addition to the program objectives and methods of evaluation.

 Per the McMaster Graduate Calendar, admission is competitive and meeting the minimum requirements does not guarantee admission.
 Final admission decisions rest with the Graduate Admissions and Studies Committee for each faculty.
 The admission decision is not subject to appeal.
 Final approval of offers of admission is granted by the School of Graduate Studies (SGS).